fabricesemti80/cloud-exam-notes/well-architected/the-framework.md

 * Let AWS do the work (when possible)
 * Reduce latency through regions & AWS edge
 * Serverless > Containers > Instances

+## Sustainability

+* “development that meets the needs of the present without compromising the ability of future generations to meet their own needs.”
+* understanding the impacts of the services used
+* quantifying impacts through the entire workload lifecycle
+* and applying design principles and best practices to reduce these impacts